Dropshipping in Belgium via local fulfilment: the guide

 One of the biggest pain points of traditional dropshipping is the lack of quality control.
 Products go directly from supplier to customer, meaning you as an entrepreneur have no control over the condition in which they arrive.

 With local fulfillment, you can build in a quality check before products are sent to customers.
 This means fewer returns, higher customer satisfaction and a stronger brand.
-Shopify research shows that brands with local fulfillment have 40% fewer returns than classic dropshippers.
+Brands with local fulfillment usually have fewer returns than classic dropshippers.

 Local fulfillment also improves your possibilities for personalised packaging and branding.
 Instead of generic boxes, customers receive packages that reinforce your brand experience.
 This is especially important for conversion optimisation and building customer loyalty.